Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Data and sample selection

-Four additional VUDS galaxies were observed in a follow-up program with VLT/X-shooter (Program: 0101.B-0779, PI: Amor\'in R.).
-We obtained NIR and visible spectra.
+Four additional VUDS galaxies were observed in a follow-up program (Program: 0101.B-0779, PI: Amor\'in R.) with VLT/X-shooter \citep{Vernet2011} {which is a wide-band echelle spectrograph where two dichroic split the light into three arms (UVB, VIS, and NIR), and simultaneously exposures.
+In this paper, we only used the spectra from the NIR arm}.
 These galaxies were selected from \cite{Amorin2017} for their intense CIII] emission in deep VUDS spectra.
 Due to their redshift (at $z\sim 2.4$ and $\sim 3.4$), bright optical emission lines fall within good transmission windows.
-Observations were done in echelle mode from 2018 May to 2019 March with 900s integrations using 1.0,0.9,0.9'' (UVB/VIS/NIR) slits for a resolution R=5400,8900, 5600, respectively.
-Each observing block (OB) is $\sim$ 3600s of integration time and each galaxy has between 2-3 OBs.
+Observations were done in echelle mode from 2018 May to 2019 March with 900s integrations using 1.0,0.9,0.9'' (UVB/VIS/NIR) slits for a resolution R=5400,8900, 5600, respectively {in seeing conditions of $\sim$0.6 arcsec}.
+Each observing block (OB) is $\sim$ 3600s of integration time, and each galaxy has 2-3 OBs.
 One of the galaxies (VUDS 5101421970) has an additional observing block of 3600s from the program 0103.B-0446(A) (PI: Nakajima, K.) to complete a total of 3 hours of exposure.
-The NIR region of X-shooter spans the combined Y, J, H, K region from 1024–2048 nm, while the visible region spans 559.5–1024 nm.
-The reduction of each OB is performed using the EsoReflex \citep{Freudling2013} X-shooter pipeline \citep{Modigliani2010} which provides merged, 2D NIR, visible and UVB spectra.
-This is the same methodology used in \cite{Matthee2021} where 3 out of 4 of our X-shooter sample are analyzed.
+The NIR region of the X-shooter spans the combined Y, J, H, and K region from 1024–2048 nm.
+The reduction of each OB is performed using the EsoReflex \citep{Freudling2013} X-shooter pipeline \citep{Modigliani2010}, which provides merged, 2D NIR, visible, and UVB spectra. {With the pipeline, we performed dark subtraction, flat-fielding, flexure correction and 2D mapping, wavelength calibration, and flux calibration with standard stars. } This is the same methodology used in \cite{Matthee2021} where 3 out of 4 of our X-shooter sample are analyzed.
 To combine the OBs, we use the \texttt{IRAF} \citep{Tody1986} task \texttt{imcombine} with median and $\sigma$-clipping.
-To extract the 1D spectrum, we use the trace by [OIII]$\lambda\lambda$4959,5007+H$\beta$ that are clearly detected but the continuum is not detected in any of the galaxies.
+To extract the 1D spectrum, we use the trace by [OIII]$\lambda\lambda$4959,5007+H$\beta$ that is clearly detected, but the continuum is undetected in any galaxies.